Jeedella/Plantenna_2_Gateway/README.md

 # Project Plant Sensing System - Raspberry Pi Gateway
-This README shows how to install the important libraries, how to start bluez meshctl, and the possible problems and solutions with bluez.
+This README shows how to install the important libraries, how to start bluez meshctl, and the possible problems and solutions with bluez./
+In addition, the current status of this project and the to-do list are added below.

 ## Installing bluez and bluepy
 Step 1.
-Install bluez
+Install bluez\
 Follow this guide to install bluez: "Tutorial-How-to-set-up-BlueZ.pdf"

 Step 2.
-Install bluepy
+Install bluepy\
 Normally the bluepy is already installed on the Raspberry Pi.
 To be sure you have it installed, type the following command in the terminal:
 ```bash